davidju17/SprintBootTest/README.md

 # Spring Boot Library Management System

 A full-stack library management system built to practice Spring Boot knowledge.
-This application features a React frontend with TypeScript, a Spring Boot backend with MySQL database, and includes user authentication and book management capabilities.
+This application features a React frontend with TypeScript, a Spring Boot backend with MySQL database, and includes user authentication, book management, and payment processing capabilities.

 ## 🚀 Technologies Used